 - The following article serves to bridge this gap.
 It pays heed not only to the long term mental and physical health of the athlete by acknowledging the difficulties and potential harm that comes from seeking “optimal nutrition”, but, also provides a logical structure to allow action in a goal-oriented manner.

-In a previous article series for De Novo Elements (part 1, part 2), I outlined the basic quantitative structure that the vast majority of nutrition plans for strength or physique athletes should fall under.
-These articles provided the theoretical understanding of energy balance, guidelines for creating a surplus or deficit to reach appropriate rates of weight gain or weight loss depending on one’s goal, and finally how to distribute energy intake between the macronutrients in either case.
+If you’re familiar with the concept of “The Muscle and Strength Nutrition Pyramid’s” first two foundation levels (Video one and two), I outlined the basics for strength or physique athletes and enthusiasts there.
+These videos provided the theoretical understanding of energy balance, guidelines for creating a surplus or deficit to reach appropriate rates of weight gain or weight loss depending on one’s goal, and finally how to distribute energy intake between the macronutrients in either case.

 In a more recent article titled Beyond The Diet, I discussed some of the most common pitfalls I’ve seen as a coach among individuals attempting to follow the “optimal diet” and how this can eventually lead down a counterproductive, or even destructive path.
 While I think the perspective I shared in that article is invaluable as a “wake-up call” to many, and while I did provide some specific advice on how to avoid these pitfalls, the article didn’t provide a process, starting from the beginning, with a logical path towards avoiding the stated issues.
 Thus, the purpose of the present article is to provide a sequential structure to implement nutritional lifestyle changes.